57blocks/website-article/articles/Boost Traffic and Leads with Programmatic SEO/README.md

 ### To get it done: the use of Ghost and other considerations

 Programmatic SEO is mass-producing content web pages.
 Therefore, picking a CMS is important.
 We use Ghost as our site CMS.
-Part of the reason is it’s our partner's preference.
+Part of the reason is it's our partner's preference.
 Nevertheless, Ghost has its strengths for programmatic SEO, for example:

 +   Mobile Optimization: Ghost themes are designed to be responsive and mobile-friendly, which is beneficial for SEO as Google uses mobile-first indexing.
 +   Automatic Meta Tags: Ghost automatically creates SEO-friendly meta titles and descriptions for the posts, which helps search engines understand the content on the pages.